-“This is the rarest of stories,” Waterston says as he introduces Friends of the Children in the documentary, which was selected from hundreds of applicants.
+“This is the rarest of stories,” Waterston said as he introduces Friends of the Children in the documentary, which was selected from hundreds of applicants.
 “On the surface, it seems so simple.
-And then there is a twist.
-A little change of perspective.
+And then there is a twist–A little change of perspective.
 Then it hits you.
 This could change the world.”

-Filmed in Portland, Ore. and Seattle, the episode takes viewers through the founding of the organization 25 years ago to current day and features stories of Portland and Seattle program graduates whose life trajectories changed significantly because of their Friend.
-Friends of the Children will host a Facebook LIVE online watch party of the episode on Wednesday, April 11 at 6:00 p.m.
-PT/9:00 p.m.
-ET followed by a Q&A with Friends President Terri Sorensen.
+Filmed in Portland, Ore., and Seattle, the episode takes viewers through the founding of the organization 25 years ago to the current day and features stories of Portland and Seattle program graduates whose life trajectories changed significantly because of their Friend.
+Friends of the Children will host a Facebook LIVE online watch party of the episode on Wednesday, April 11, at 6 p.m.
+PT/9 p.m.
+ET, followed by a Q&A with Friends President Terri Sorensen.